mkpoli/wenyan-book-video/uploader/README.md

 -   **Client Secrets Not Found**: Ensure `client_secrets.json` is in the `uploader` directory.
 -   **Video Not Found**: Ensure the video file exists in `renderer/out/`.
 -   **Authentication Error**: If `token.json` is invalid or expired, delete it and run the script again to re-authenticate.
+-   **Insufficient Permissions**: If you get an error about "insufficient authentication scopes" when adding to a playlist, it means your `token.json` was created with the old upload-only scope.
+The script should automatically detect this and re-authenticate, but if not, delete `uploader/token.json` and try again.
+Ensure your Google Cloud Project allows the `https://www.googleapis.com/auth/youtube` scope.